-Epinephrine auto-injectors may lose potency within hours when stored in a hot vehicle, a new study revealed.
+Epinephrine auto-injectors may lose potency within hours when stored in a hot vehicle, a recent study revealed.

-The study, published in The Journal of Allergy and Clinical Immunology, found that short-term exposure to heat in a car on a sunny day can decrease the concentration of epinephrine in auto-injectors.
+The study, published in The Journal of Allergy and Clinical Immunology: In Practice, found that short-term exposure to heat in a car on a sunny day can decrease the concentration of epinephrine in auto-injectors.

-Patients may be tempted to leave their epinephrine auto-injector in their vehicle while running errands or going out, but the study urges patients to reconsider.
-If a degraded epinephrine auto-injector is used by patients, it could result in underdosage during anaphylaxis, a potentially life-threatening allergic reaction.
+People may be tempted to leave their epinephrine auto-injector in their vehicle while running errands or going out, but the study urges them to reconsider.
+If a degraded epinephrine auto-injector is used by someone, it could result in an underdosage during anaphylaxis, a potentially life-threatening allergic reaction.